-Looking at this scenario it’s unquestionable that bad data directly increases costs and reduces revenue, and unless this is addressed proactively this is impacting your organization this very moment.
+Looking at this scenario it’s unquestionable that bad data directly increases costs and reduces revenue.
+Unless it is addressed proactively, this is impacting your organization this very moment.
 There are, however, some actions that can be taken immediately to push your organization to move in the right direction.

 Look for business drivers to give a boost to data quality initiatives.
-It’s essential that the connection between data quality and its negative impacts in business are always clear.
+It’s essential that the connection between data quality and its negative impacts in business is always clear.

 A very important driver of data quality initiatives is regulatory compliance, especially in the banking sector.
-With a regulatory framework that keeps growing, it customary for banks to demand longer time-frames to prepare for each new directive, seeming incredible how data-driven organizations struggle to supply accurate data.
+With a regulatory framework that keeps growing, it's customary for banks to demand longer timeframes to prepare for each new directive.
+It seems incredible how data-driven organizations struggle to supply accurate data.

 This is true for many financial institutions of every size, trying to manage internal and external requirements for data while maintaining a silo-based infrastructure.
-Often regarded as a necessary evil, data quality initiatives related with compliance are approached as a series of isolated initiatives, a tactical perspective, to satisfy the minimum requirements to comply to a specific directive.
+Often regarded as a necessary evil, data quality initiatives related to compliance are approached as a series of isolated initiatives, from a tactical perspective, to satisfy the minimum requirements to comply to a specific directive.

 Compliance should be an opportunity to establish a data quality framework that will allow the organization to comply and accelerate the deliverables for new compliance directives.

-Data Quality Framework
+Establish a Data Quality Framework

 The definition and implementation of a data quality framework with a clear roadmap of initiatives is a critical step, allowing the organization to move from a tactical to a strategic approach to data quality.

-Data Management Program
+Launch a Data Management Program